Why Does My Head Hurt? Is It Stress Related?

-Medically reviewed by Melissa Guarnaccia
+Medically reviewed by Melissa Guarnaccia, LCSW

-Updated January 4, 2024by BetterHelp Editorial Team
+Updated July 8, 2024by BetterHelp Editorial Team

+Why does my head hurt?
 Can stress cause headaches?
 In the medical world, headaches are a widely debated topic.
-Many of the causes of headaches are a mystery to healthcare professionals.
-Still, some general rules have been established over time, and it’s clear that stress plays a role.
+The causes of many types of headaches are a mystery to healthcare professionals.
+Still, some general theories have been established over time, and it’s clear that stress often plays a role.

-Stress and headaches are thought to go hand-in-hand, and it's not difficult to see why.
+Stress and headaches are also thought to go hand-in-hand, and it's not difficult to see why.
 When we have a million thoughts running through our heads, it can be easy to get overwhelmed with information and begin to feel physical effects.
 If you're looking up "headache in back of head," for instance, you may be experiencing a tension headache caused by stress.

 Stress can cause physical pain